Kimserey/BlogArchive/20161019_dp_dpi_px_android.md

 # What does DP, DPI, PPI and PX represent in Android?

 I've been playing with Xamarin Android for a while now and one thing that disturbed me when I started was the units of measure.
-What is the difference between DP, DPI, PPI and PX in Android?
+__What is the difference between DP, DPI, PPI and PX in Android?__

-I found my answers in the [Material design guide](https://material.google.com/layout/units-measurements.html) but today I would like to share my undertanding on the differences.
+I found my answers in the [Material design guide](https://material.google.com/layout/units-measurements.html) and today I would like to share my undertanding of the differences and bring a different explanation which hopefully will help you get a better understanding.

 This post is composed by three parts:

 ```
  1. PX - pixels
- 2. DPI / PPI - pixerls per inch
+ 2. DPI / PPI - pixers per inch
  3. DP - density-independent pixels
 ```